-The Historic red brick Court House that was built in 1888 is listed on the National Register of Historic Places.
-Recently renovated as an event venue, The Beal Center is located in the heart of the town, hosting weddings, event shows, and historic tours.
+Hayesville's historic red brick Court House built in 1888 is listed on the National Register of Historic Places.
+Recently renovated as an event venue, The Beal Center is located in the heart of town, hosting weddings, event shows, and historic tours.
 The Beal Center’s manicured lawns are the centerpiece of community festivals, celebrations, and get-togethers.
 Hayesville’s square is surrounded by numerous small stores, shops and restaurants connected by covered sidewalks.

 From free live music Friday nights to Thursday morning farmer's market, and Chamber events such as the Grill & Chill, there is an event for everyone!

 Nature Adventures & activities